infinitered/ProMotion-menu/README.md

 ```

-## Toggling the Menu Current Screen
+## Toggling the Menu Drawer Current Screen
-To make the slide menu present the menu from anywhere in your app:
+To make the menu drawer present the menu from anywhere in your app:

 ```ruby